Hammond24/cs3210_lab/instructions/lab2.md

   chapter 2 of the
   [xv6 manual].
 A more
   in-depth description is also available in the [intel manual] chapter 4.
-- Consider complex parent-child relationships when designing your code.
+- Consider complex parent-child relationships when designing your solution.
 Think of complex relationships, such as what should happen when a parent forks two children, when a parent dies before its child, or when a parent forks a child forks a grandchild.